choerodon/iam-service/README.md

-# Iam Service
+# IAM Service
-This project is with management functions of user, role, permission, organization, project, password policy, fast code, client, menu, icon, multi-language , and support for importing third-party users through ldap.
-This service is based on Domain Driven Design (DDD).
+This service includes management functions of user, role, permission, organization, project, password policy, fast code, client, menu, icon, multi-language , and supports for importing third-party users through ldap.

 - Role

-The service is initialized with three built-in roles:
+There are three built-in roles in `iam-service`:

-1. the platform administrator (having all privileges of platform global layout).
+1. Platform administrator (having all privileges of platform global layout).
-2. the organization administrator (having all privileges of  a single organization's organizational layout).
+2. Organization administrator (having all privileges of  a single organization's organizational layout).
-3. and the project administrator (having all privileges of a single project's project layout).
+3. Project administrator (having all privileges of a single project's project layout).

     When assigning a role to a user, the role-associated labels are sent to the devops for processing, and the corresponding roles are assigned to gitlab.